Choosing a Family Pet: A Brief Guide

 Think About Your Family

 While you might prefer a particular animal, it won’t necessarily mean that it is the best option for you.
 All animals have their own personalities, but some breeds do have more dominant traits than others.
 For example, some pets are less maintenance than others, whereas others have more energy or are cuddlier than others.
 Take dogs as an example; Native Pet’s guide shows that German Shepherds are great with kids, in part because they have no inherent aggressive traits.
 Basset Fauve de Bretagne puppies also make for great family pets.
 Whereas breeds like the Bull Terrier do tend to make better guard or working dogs than pets because they are more predisposed to aggression.
+You may want to look for cane corso puppies if you want a nice middle ground that is both disciplined and loyal.

 If you haven’t got the time to walk a dog every day, then you might want to go for a cat instead.
 Cats are often less maintenance than dogs because they tend to need less.
 Cats are more solitary; they need feeding and access to a litter tray; other than that, the cat will let you know when it wants attention or play.
 If you don’t want a pet roaming around your home, then you could choose a caged pet like a hamster or a rabbit.
 They can be just as social, although hamsters are nocturnal, which doesn’t necessarily mean that they will want to be disturbed when your child wants to play.